 Stop doing what everyone else does.
-If you don’t know where to start, here are 15 healthy habits for near effortless and fun improvement.
+If you don’t know where to start, here are 15 healthy habits for fun self improvement.

 2. “WAKE UP, DRINK.” – KENDRICK LAMAR